-- Parents/Guardian must remain in the car. - Post car sign with student's name clearly printed on rearview mirror to facilitate dismissal. - School staff will call student and child will load the car at the end of the pickup lane.
-We ask that you pull all the way forward to allow room for other cars. - Please inform classroom teacher(s) of your child's dismissal plan.
-Any changes to dismissal procedures must be made in writing and submitted directly to the child's teacher and the office.

-T It is the e parent's responsibility to ensure that their child is picked up promptly a

-dismis sal.
-The dismissal hours are:

-1:50 pm for Pre-K, K and 1st grade.

-3:05 pm for 2 nd through 5 th grades.

-Wednesday Dismissal is at 1:50 pm for ALL students.
+- · Parents/ Guardians must remain in the car. - Post car sign with student's name clearly printed on rearview mirror to facilitate dismissal. - School staff will call student, and child will load the car at the end of the pickup lane.
+We ask that you pull all the way forward to allow room for other cars. - Please inform the classroom teacher(s) of your child's dismissal plan.
+Any changes to dismissal procedures must be made in writing and submitted directly to the child's teacher and the office. - It is the parent's responsibility to ensure that their child is picked up promptly at dismissal.
+The dismissal hours are: - o Pre-K, K, and 1st Grade 1:50 pm. - o 2nd through 5th Grade 3:05 pm. - Dismissal is at 1:50 pm for ALL students on Wednesday.